hasansezertasan/litestar-playwright/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
 about: Suggest a new feature for `litestar-playwright`
-title: 'Enhancement: '
+title: "Enhancement: "
 labels: enhancement
-assignees: 'hasansezertasan'
+assignees: "hasansezertasan"
 ---

 # Feature Request

 ## Feature Description